-Oxidation and Claus reactions are not very likely because of poor mass transfer and low oxidation activity of alumina
+Oxidation and Claus reactions are not very likely because of poor mass transfer and low oxidation activity of alumina.

-Of course, release of HoS from liquid sulphur is a safety concern, as un-degassed sulphur can easily result in lethal quantities in the head space of tanks and run-down pits.
+Of course, release of $H_2S$ from liquid sulphur is a safety concern, as un-degassed sulphur can easily result in lethal quantities in the head space of tanks and run-down pits.
 Even degassed sulphur with <10 ppmw total H2S should be treated as a hazardous liquid in a non-vented tank.
 Although H2S in sulphur is a safety concern, H2Sx reduces the liquid viscosity at WHB condenser operating temperatures (180°C).
-Indeed if it were not for the presence of H.Sx in sulphur at 180°C, a Claus condenser could not be operated at that temperature.
-This observation suggests that H2Sx polymers have a relatively low molecular weight range, although no measurements have been conducted to liquid sulphur.
+Indeed, if it were not for the presence of H2Sx in sulphur at 180°C, a Claus condenser could not be operated at that temperature.
+This observation suggests that H2Sx polymers have a relatively low molecular weight range, although no measurements have been conducted to determine the nature of H2Sx species in liquid sulphur.